Skip to content

 Security.
 Short-lived sessions reduce the risk if someone gains access to your device or if a session token is compromised.

-Can I stay logged in longer?
+Can I stay signed in longer?

 What if I lose access to my session?